The Conversation

 Experienced editors you can trust

-Cost & class delivery
+Cost and class delivery

 Our masterclass is taught by a Conversation editor via two, 2-hour interactive Zoom sessions over two days, with online and offline writing assignments.